 Ground Point Density – Areas with ground point densities less than or equal to ¼ of the recommended nominal pulse density (point per square meter) or twice the nominal pulse spacing are candidates for Low Confidence Areas.
 For example: a specification requires an NPS of 1 meter (or an NPD of 1 ppsm) but the elevation data in some areas resulted in a nominal ground point density of 0.25 point per square meter (nominal ground point spacing of 2 meters).
 Such areas are good candidate for “low confidence” areas.

 Raster Analysis Cell Size – Because the analysis of ground point density will most likely be raster based, the cell size at which the analysis will be performed needs to be specified.
-It is recommended that the cell size be equal to the search radius.
+The recommendation is that the cell size equals the search radius.

 Search Radius for Computing Point Densities – Because point data are being assessed, an area must be specified in order to compute the average point density within this area.
 The standards recommend a search area with a radius equal to 3 * NPS (not the Low Confidence NGPS).
 This distance is small enough to allow good definition of low density areas while not being so small as to cause the project to look worse than it really is.